Raising marine ornamentals in captivity principally is providing the right nutrition and environment for:

 Ideal culture candidates are species that spawn routinely and voluntarily and have large larvae that can be raised in a short time to juveniles on easily cultured live foods.
 Being familiar with the basics of Reef Fish Reproduction will help to better understand this section.

 The purpose of keeping broodstock is to obtain a proximate and constant production of quality, fertile eggs.
-Most damselfishes, dottybacks, basslets, hawkfishes, blennies, pygmy angelfishes, cardinal fishes, wrasses, triggerfishes, anthias, gobies, seahorses and ornamentals crustacean species will naturally spawn in captivity if the correct conditions are provided.
+Most damselfishes, dottybacks, basslets, hawkfishes, blennies, pygmy angelfishes, cardinal fishes, wrasses, triggerfishes, anthias, gobies, seahorses and ornamental crustaceans will naturally spawn in captivity if the correct conditions are provided.

 Broodstock systems are single or multiple tank systems designed to provide the optimal environment (space, hiding, water quality) for good health and spawning conditioning of the adults.
 Commonly, numerous glass aquariums are connected with good central filtration.
 Each tank has aeration and water flow-through and is set up with a bare bottom and only the necessary hiding and spawning structure.